vkuzel/Orm-Frameworks-Demo/README.md

 * [Fjorm](https://github.com/mladenadamovic/fjorm/tree/master) - Last commit is 2 years old.
 And it seems like the project does not support transactions.
 * [Carbonado](https://github.com/Carbonado/Carbonado) - Seems like inactive project.
 * [Reladomo](https://github.com/goldmansachs/reladomo) - Reladomo does not support user-defined types.
+* [Exposed](https://github.com/JetBrains/Exposed) - It is quite complicated to call Exposed's Kotlin methods from java so I've decided to skip it.

 ## Tested features